madebits/madebits.github.io/r/linux-csman.md

 ## File Tools

-These commands can be run without `sudo`.
+> These commands are intended to be run without `sudo`.

 ### Copy Folders